taataa/tapspace/docs/tutorial/index.md

     </head>
     ...

 The bundle hosted by unpkg.com delivery network is okay for development and toy apps.
-If you need production-grade performance and reliability, it is best to host the bundle along your other assets or even build it with your app.
+If you need production-grade performance and reliability, it is best to host the bundle along your other assets or even bundle it with your app code.

 Note the [defer](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) keyword.
 It ensures the script download does not block the browser from loading the rest of the page.